 Vishal Anand (started at Purdue in Fall 2016)

 Background: BTech & MTech, IIT Kharagpur, 2010 in Thermal, Energy and Environmental Engineering.

-Research topic: fluid--structure interactions at low Reynolds number in cylindrical geometries; non-Newtonian fluids.
+Research topic: fluid--structure interactions at low Reynolds number including evaluating the effect of vessel geometry (rectangular versus cylindrical); non-Newtonian fluids; computational validation.

 Daihui Lu (started at Purdue in Fall 2016)

-Research topic: multiphase flows in presence of geometric varations; viscous fingering, interfacial instabilities.
+Research topic: multiphase flows (including particulate suspensions) in the presence of geometric varations; viscous fingering, interfacial instabilities.

 MSME (with Thesis) Students

-Tanmay Inamdar (started at Purdue in Fall 2016)
+Aditya Ghodgaonkar (started at Purdue in Fall 2017)

 Undergraduate Students (BSME)

 Sibi Chandrasekhar (started at Purdue in Fall 2015)